Bruceli-iscool/Text-Language/documentation/text-language.md

       //; writes content to a file
       ;overwrite~ content |filename|/path/to/file
-      //; writes content to a file and replaces whats in it
+      //; writes content to a file and replaces whats in it ;sqr 4
+      Finds the square of a number